All Episodes

 All right, 25 till the top of the hour.

-All right, the Republican health care bill scheduled as of now for a full floor vote next well, this Thursday.
+All right, the Republican health care bill scheduled as of now for a full floor vote next, well, this Thursday.

-We'll see if in fact that happens.
+We'll see if, in fact, that happens.

-Some uh very uh divisive stuff has happened.
+Some very divisive stuff has happened.

-We've had we've had ads being run in the districts of some of the more conservative members of Congress that have not been sold on this bill, like some of the Freedom Caucus members and others.
+We've had ads being run in the districts of some of the more conservative members of Congress that have not been sold on this bill, like some of the Freedom Caucus members and others.

 We know how badly the CBO blew it on Obamacare.

-Now they're they're conservative, but not as conservative as the Freedom Caucus members.
+Now, they're conservative, but not as conservative as the Freedom Caucus members.

 And anyway, at the end of the day, they apparently agreed to give states the option to impose work requirements on Medicaid recipients and to block grant Medicaid.

-Uh and they both have an alternative bill that they've been pushing, one that I prefer myself, Senator Ramp Paul of Kentucky and Congressman Dave Bratt of Virginia.
+Anyway, here to get a status update on this, two staunch critics of the bill up till now, and they both have an alternative bill that they've been pushing, one that I prefer myself, Senator Ram Paul of Kentucky and Congressman Dave Brad of Virginia.

-Um where's the status of this?
+Where's the status of this?

-Uh, you've been very gracious in your comments about the president being willing to open his mind and negotiate with you.
+You've been very gracious in your comments about the president being willing to open his mind and negotiate with you.

 Where are you now?

-You know, I think that the bill as is can't pass.
+You know, I think that the bill, as is, can't pass.

-Conservatives across the country don't want Obamacare Light.
+Conservatives across the country don't want Obamacare light.

 So I'm not for keeping the subsidies.